opensearch-project/security/README.md

 ##Installation

 * Install latest version of [search-guard-ssl plugin](https://github.com/floragunncom/search-guard-ssl)
- * ``sudo bin/plugin install -b com.floragunn/search-guard-ssl/2.4.0.16``
+ * ``sudo bin/plugin install -b com.floragunn/search-guard-ssl/2.4.1.16``

 * Install search-guard-2 plugin
- * ``sudo bin/plugin install -b com.floragunn/search-guard-2/2.4.0.6``
+ * ``sudo bin/plugin install -b com.floragunn/search-guard-2/2.4.1.7``

 (See also the [Vagrant file](https://github.com/floragunncom/search-guard/blob/master/Vagrantfile) we provide)

 Both plugins need to be installed on every node in the cluster.
-Tribe nodes are not yet supported.

 After the plugins are installed you need to configure them. ``search-guard-ssl`` needs to be configured statically in elasticsearch.yml (any change needs a restart of the node).
 See [search-guard-ssl documentation](https://github.com/floragunncom/search-guard-ssl) how to configure it. ``search-guard-2`` needs only a single entry in elasticsearch.yml (see below), all other configuration is stored in Elasticsearch itself and can be dynamically changed without restarting a node or the cluster.